ALEX SANTANA

-Arts writer and curator with experience in research, exhibitions, public programs, publications, digital marketing, community engagement, & pedagogical initiatives.
-Academic and curatorial work focuses on Latin America, conceptual art, new media, performance studies, and technology.
+Arts writer, editor, and curator with experience in research, exhibitions, public programs, publications, digital marketing, community engagement, & pedagogical initiatives.

 EDUCATION